-- 1. All Opioid Funds shall be divided with 44% to the State ("State Share") and 56% to the Participating Local Governments ("LG Share"). - 2.
-All Opioid Funds, except those allocated to payment of counsel and litigation expenses as set forth in Section E, shall be utilized in a manner consistent with the Approved Purposes definition.
+- 1. All Opioid Funds shall be divided with 44% to the State ("State Share") and 56% to the Participating Local Governments ("LG Share").1 - 2.
+All Opioid Funds, regardless of allocation, shall be utilized in a manner consistent with the Approved Purposes definition, as ultimately memorialized in a Settlement that becomes an order of the court.
 Compliance with this requirement shall be verified through reporting, as set out in Section F. - 3.
-Each LG Share will be distributed to each Region or Multicounty Region as set forth in Section B(2).
-Participating Counties and their constituent Participating Cities and Towns may distribute the funds allocated to the Region or Multicounty Region amongst themselves in any manner they choose.
-If a county and its cities and towns cannot agree on how to allocate the funds, the default allocation in Exhibit C will apply.
-The default allocation formula uses historical federal data showing how each county and the cities and towns within it have made opioids-related expenditures in the past.
-If a county or any cities or towns within a Region or Multicounty Region do not sign on to this Agreement and each
+The LG Share will be distributed to each Region as set forth in Section B(2).
+Participating Counties and their constituent Participating Cities and Towns may distribute the funds allocated to the Region amongst themselves in any manner they choose.
+If the county and its cities and towns cannot agree on how to allocate the funds, Exhibit C reflects a default allocation that will apply.
+The default allocation formula uses historical federal data showing how the specific county and the cities and towns within it have made opioids-related expenditures in the past.
+If the county or any cities or towns within a Region do not sign on to this MOU and subsequent Settlement, and if the Participating Local Governments in the Region cannot agree on how to allocate the funds amongst themselves, they shall reallocate the funds proportionally amongst themselves by applying this same methodology to only the Participating Local Governments in the Region.

-&lt;sup>2 This Agreement assumes that any opioid settlement for Native American Tribes and Third-Party Payors, including municipal insurance pools, will be dealt with separately.
+1 This MOU assumes that any opioid settlement for Native American Tribes and Third-Party Payors, including municipal insurance pools, will be dealt with separately.